KharchenkoAnastasia/Airbus-Ship-Detection/README.md

 The U-Net model is a popular architecture commonly used for image segmentation tasks, including ship detection.
 It is named after its U-shaped architecture.
 The model consists of a contracting path (encoder) and an expanding path (decoder).
 The contracting path captures the context and reduces the spatial dimensions of the input image, while the expanding path recovers the spatial information and generates the segmentation mask.

+The model is constructed:

+1. The input shape of the model is defined as (256, 256, 3) which means the input images are expected to have a height and width of 256 pixels and three color channels (RGB).

+2. Several convolutional layers (Conv2D) with a kernel size of (3, 3) and ReLU activation function are used to extract features from the input image.
+The number of filters in each convolutional layer increases from 8 to 128, capturing increasingly complex patterns.

+3. After each pair of convolutional layers, a max-pooling layer (MaxPooling2D) with a pool size of (2, 2) is applied to downsample the feature maps, reducing their spatial dimensions while retaining important features.

+4. The encoding path continues with additional convolutional layers and max-pooling layers until reaching the bottleneck layer (c5), which has 128 filters.

+5. The decoding path starts with upsampling (UpSampling2D) of the bottleneck layer (c5) and concatenation (Concatenate) with the corresponding feature maps from the encoding path (c4, c3, c2, c1).

+6. Each upsampling step is followed by a pair of convolutional layers to refine the feature maps.

+7. Finally, a 1x1 convolutional layer with a sigmoid activation function is used to produce the final segmentation mask.